Home

 softlaunch

-Owen Hopkins is a writer historian and curator of architecture at the Royal Academy of Arts where he is manager of the architecture program.
-He is the author of Reading Architecture: A Visual Lexicon and Architectural Styles: A Visual Guide.
+Owen Hopkins is a writer, historian and Architecture Programme Curator at the Royal Academy of Arts.
+He is the author of Reading Architecture: A Visual Lexicon (2012) and Architectural Styles: A Visual Guide (2014) and regularly leads a variety of walking tours of London architecture.